Vietnam jails journalists for 'propaganda' critical of state | Politics

 Despite sweeping economic reform and increasing openness to social change, Vietnam's ruling Communist Party retains tight media censorship and tolerates little criticism.
 The party, under the leadership of 76-year-old Nguyen Phu Trong, has intensified a crackdown on dissent ahead of its five-yearly congress due to be held later this month.

 Dung was jailed for 15 years and Thuy and Tuan 11 years each.
-Reuters could not immediately reach their lawyers for comment.
-Washington-based Radio Free Asia said Thuy had contributed commentary to RFA’s Vietnamese Service, and condemned the convictions.
+Washington-based Radio Free Asia said Thuy had contributed commentary to RFA's Vietnamese Service, and condemned the convictions.

+The U.S. State Department, which has developed close ties with Hanoi while remaining concerned about its human rights record, said it was disappointed by the latest sentences, calling them "harsh" and "the latest in a worrisome trend."
+"We urge the Vietnamese government to ensure its actions are consistent with the human rights provisions of its constitution and its international obligations and commitments," a spokesperson said.

-Amnesty International said the latest sentences underscored the government's contempt for free media, particularly ahead of the congress.
+Amnesty International said the sentences underscored Hanoi's contempt for free media, particularly ahead of the congress.
 "Even by its own deeply repressive standards, the severity of the sentences show the depths being reached by Vietnam's censors," said its deputy regional director, Emerlynne Gil.

-Phil Robertson, deputy Asia director at Human Rights Watch, called the charges "bogus."
-"If the ruling party is so assured in its leadership, it should demonstrate its confidence by respecting civil and political rights, ending its tight control of the press, and allowing independent journalists to freely voice their opinions," he said.
+Human Rights Watch, called the charges "bogus."
+"If the ruling party is so assured in its leadership, it should demonstrate its confidence by respecting civil and political rights," its deputy Asia director Phil Robertson said.

 - READ MORE ON: